c4r1n4-sec/threat-research/README.md

 Deep dives into malware, attack techniques, and adversary tactics.
 I tear apart samples to understand their execution chains, document evasion techniques, and build detection rules.

-This repo is part of my continuous learning process - each analysis introduces new reverse engineering techniques, tools, and detection methodologies.
+This repo is part of my continuous learning process and each analysis introduces new reverse engineering techniques, tools, and detection methodologies.
 I document everything as I figure it out.

+Since I am constantly refining my skills, I gladly accept criticism and advice.
+If you see a better way to analyze a sample or improve a detection rule, I would love to hear from you.

 This is ongoing work.
 As I finish each analysis, I'll link it here and keep adding new samples.